 Valley programs can focus on general groups or on age or gender specific

 groups from school children through seniors.
 Programs can range from being

 fully cast with actors, sets and props all the way to our simpler programs

 where absorbing stories are read aloud from our unique Big

 Book.
 Our flexibility allows meeting many different budgetary and

 We are grateful to all our supporters.
 As a non-profit corporation under Section 501(c)(3) of the US Internal Revenue Code, Eden Valley accepts donations to help fund our educational programming.
 If you would like to make a donation, you can download a convenient PDF form and send us a check, or you can make a payment through PayPal by simply clicking on the button below.
 All Donations are tax-deductible and gratefully accepted.

-If you're looking for additional materials related to Ohio History, be sure to check out our publications based on our storytelling programs.
+If you're looking for additional materials related to our programs, be sure to check out our publications based on our storytelling programs.
 Looking for more?
 Then try our selections from Amazon.com Any purchase made at Amazon.com through the EVE website help support our educational activities.

 us on Facebook!